Bridge is a Grade II listed building in the West Lindsey local planning authority area, England. First listed on 6 October 2005. Bridge.

 Description

-GV II Bridge spanning Nettleham Brook.
-1907.
-Red brick with stone dressings.
-The bridge consists of a single brick arch with a stone plinth and parapets above.
-The parapets have a central stone balustrade with stone piers to each end.
-Flanking these central sections are brick walls with stone copings and end piers with pyramidal caps.
-One of the central piers has a date plaque which reads "CCS 1907", CCS being the initials of the then owner, Charles Coningby Sibthorpe.
-He built the bridge as part of his improvements to Sudbrooke Park, which was then the grounds of a now demolished 18th century Manor House.
+This bridge, built in 1907, spans Nettleham Brook and is located in Sudbrooke Park.
+It is constructed of red brick with stone dressings.
+The bridge features a single brick arch, with a stone plinth and parapets above.
+The parapets include a central stone balustrade and stone piers at each end.
+On either side of the central sections, there are brick walls topped with stone copings and end piers that have pyramidal caps.
+One of the central piers displays a date plaque that reads "CCS 1907," with CCS representing the initials of Charles Coningby Sibthorpe, the owner who built the bridge as part of his improvements to Sudbrooke Park, which was formerly the site of a now-demolished 18th century Manor House.
+This bridge has significant architectural and historical connections and is part of a group with the listed entrance gates, gate piers, and lodges to Sudbrooke Park.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.